 As well as Formation Groups, those studying for ordination will be assigned a Fellowship Group which meets together at Residential Weekends.
 These are made up of students from a variety of cohorts and teaching centres and are a great opportunity to learn from people with a wide range of experiences.

 Each year senior students are appointed as representatives of the student body.
 Their responsibility is to serve the student community, gathering feedback from students across the different cohorts, programmes and teaching centres to pass on to senior staff at regular meetings.
 They are there to offer pastoral support for students where needed and pray for the college and its community life.

 Undergraduate Student Support

 Undergraduate students have a support structure within the College dedicated to them.
 The Lead Undergraduate Tutor, Lead Youth Ministry Tutor and Undergraduate Student Support staff member provide student support and host events to build community amongst the student body.
 In addition, an alumna attends Teaching Weeks to meet with and support students.
-The College hosts an annual retreat day, as well as evening events in Teaching Weeks, so that students can have fun and connect with one another.
+The College hosts an annual retreat weekend, as well as evening events in Teaching Weeks, so that students can have fun and connect with one another.